The Scorpion Bowl – another great rum-based Tiki drink, scaled down here for one.

 0.5 oz orgeat (almond) syrup (Monin is one widely available brand)

 2/3 cups crushed ice

-- Fill an old fashioned glass or Tiki mug of your preference with the crushed ice.
+- Fill a Tiki mug of your preference (or an old fashioned glass) with the crushed ice.

 - Add remaining ingredients to a cocktail shaker with 6 – 8 ice cubes, shake vigorously for 15 – 20 seconds, and strain into glass or mug.